 When the default MongoDB application is installed on a local computer and the application is set up to run a MongoDB server, the server is not set up with the replication 2 feature by default. run-rs is an npm package that will help start a MongoDB server that is enabled with the replication feature.

 In the MongoDB Transactions API documentation, replica sets are required for ACID transactions in MongoDB.
-Replica sets are present in MongoDB databases created by MongoDB Atlas by default.
+Replica sets are not on MongoDB databases created on a local server by default, but they are present in MongoDB databases created by MongoDB Atlas.

 In order to set up a MongoDB server to run with replica sets locally, follow the steps below

-1. Using your preferred JavaScript package manager (pnpm, yarn, npm,) install run-rs globally.
-This article uses pnpm.
+1. Install run-rs globally via your terminal using your preferred JavaScript package manager (pnpm, yarn, npm,).
+This guide uses pnpm.

 pnpm add -g run-rs